Maryland vs Rutgers Prediction — AI Finds CAN'T MISS CFB Lines & Props (Nov 08)

 Maryland vs Rutgers Prop Picks (AI)

-AI algorithm Remi is pouring through loads of datapoints on each line.
-In fact, anytime the Terrapins and Scarlet Knights play there’s always several intriguing trends to key in on.
-Not to mention games played at SHI Stadium in Nov seemingly never follow normal, predictable patterns.
+AI algorithm Remi is pouring through mountains of data on each team.
+In fact, anytime the Terrapins and Scarlet Knights play there’s always several intriguing angles to key in on.
+Not to mention games played at SHI Stadium in Nov can often follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: I. Strong over 76.5 Receiving Yards.